-INT300 Medical Interpreter Internship: Practicum - 3 credits
+INT300 Medical Interpreter Internship: Practicum -3 credits

+MITC014 non-credit professional education course code.
 Medical interpreter students strengthen and refine their interpreter skills at a local health facility.
 Students are evaluated for their ability to work with both patients and providers, and to demonstrate understanding of health care system protocols.